KonstantinosNikolakakis/Robot_in_a_grid/README.md

 # Robot_in_a_grid
-Policy evaluation and policy iteration
+Policy evaluation, policy iteration and value iteration.

 The program finds the optimal policy (minimum distance) that avoids the holes 'O' and the walls 'W' and reaches the target position 'T'.